FaultyTwo/FaultyTwo/README.md

 ---

 ## :wave: Hi there.
 Currently.
 I'm a software developer for a company.
-And... that's it.
+And ... that's it.
 Nothing interesting has happened to me so far.<br>
 Although.
-I'm looking to expand my knowledge's border.
+I'm always looking to expand my borders.

 Shall I dip even deeper than before?
 The answer should be obvious.